-Navigate the Path to College: What High Schools Can Do, an IES Practice Guide, recommends that schools offer courses and curricula that prepare students for college-level work and that schools ensure that students understand what constitutes a college-ready curriculum by 9th grade.
-Our FSCS is focused on ensuring students are prepared for a college-ready and a careerready curriculum by 9th grade and that students intentionally enroll in a college and career-ready curriculum.
+Navigate the Path to College: What High Schools Can Do, an IES Practice Guide, recommends that schools offer courses and curricula that prepare students for college-level work and that schools ensure that students understand what constitutes a college-ready curriculum by 9th grade.94 Our FSCS is focused on ensuring students are prepared for a college-ready and a careerready curriculum by 9th grade and that students intentionally enroll in a college and career-ready curriculum.
 FSCS staff will work with families and students to ensure both understand what constitutes a college and career ready curriculum and the importance of students taking and succeeding in this more rigorous curriculum.

-CCR performance targets are test scores that indicate a student is on track to be academically prepared for college by the time they finishes high school.
-In partnership with the KDE and our schools, we utilize student level data to establish CCR targets for individual students and to monitor their progress.
+CCR performance targets are test scores that indicate a student is on track to be academically prepared for college by the time they finish high school.95 In partnership with our schools, we utilize student level data to establish CCR targets for individual students and to monitor their progress.
 Once CCR performance targets have been set individually, students can be organized into academic preparation groups, and services can be targeted to students based on the size of students' academic preparation gaps.
 Research shows the importance of early monitoring of student achievement and appropriate interventions.
-Staying on Target found that students who are monitored early are more likely to be college and career ready than those not monitored early, regardless of the high school they attend and their level of prior achievement.
+Staying on Target found that students who are monitored early are more likely to be college and career ready than those not monitored early, regardless of the high school they attend and their level of prior achievement.96

-As part of our cradle-to-career focus, this monitoring effort begins with the Brigance K-readiness screener as children rise to their first elementary schools.
+As part of our cradle-to-career focus, this monitoring effort begins with the Texas Kindergarten Entry Assessment K-readiness screener as children rise to their first elementary schools.
 K-readiness is a key benchmark for learning; students who arrive unprepared for early literacy and numeracy practices often do not catch up to their K-ready peers.
-This creates additional benchmark points in 3rd-grade reading, 8th-grade math, high school math and language arts-critical points in the learning continuum.
+This creates additional benchmark points in 3rd-grade, 8th-grade, high school reading and math -critical points in the learning continuum.

 Early Warning System: Research has shown that students who eventually leave high school before graduating exhibit strong predictive warning signs, such as infrequent attendance, behavior infractions, and course failure.
-These warning signs more accurately predict whether a student will drop out of high school than any socio-economic factors and can be used to predict high school graduation as early as the start of middle school.
+These warning signs more accurately predict whether a student will drop out of high school than any socio-economic factors and can be used to predict high school graduation as early as the start of middle school.97

-In partnership with our schools and KDE, we will implement an early warning system that tracks individual student data: socio-economic status, school data, achievement data, college and career readiness targets, and benchmarks.
-A core component of our early warning system will be KDE's Persistence to Graduation Report.
-The early warning system dashboard will alert FSCS School Coordinators of this critical point.
+In partnership with our schools, we will implement an early warning system that tracks individual student data: socio-economic status, school data, achievement data, college and career readiness targets, and benchmarks.
+The early warning system dashboard will alert School Coordinators of this critical warning point.
 The staff will then determine the appropriate intervention and implement the best practice to offset these warning signs.

 Parent Nation: We have adopted Parent Nation mobilization practices based on the science of early brain development.
-The vision and strategy are informed by neuroscience, political science, and the lived experiences of families.
-In simple terms, the Parent Nation movement is a nonpartisan movement to motivate, educate, and engage parents with young and school-age children in ways that will help them advocate for their children's success.
+The vision and strategy are informed by neuroscience, political science, and the lived experiences of families.98 In simple terms, the Parent Nation movement is a nonpartisan movement to motivate, educate, and engage parents with young and school-age children in ways that will help them advocate for their children's success.
 It has often been compared to the 64-year-old AARP which was similarly formed around a need to equip adults to advocate nationally for themselves and others.
-In collaboration with schools, our FSCS School Coordinators, we will implement Parent Nation to motivate, educate and engage parents.
+In collaboration with our schools, our School Coordinators, we will implement Parent Nation to motivate, educate and engage parents.